mt-mods/minislots/README.txt

 The "Win" label, if printed, will appear half a digit glyph's width after the Bet amount's currency label.

+The "Show Pay Lines" and "Show Pay Table" buttons in the help screen are 256x64 px and are always displayed 2x0.5 IU in size, in the lower right corner of the form.

 Balance, Bet, Win, Scatter Win, and Bonus Win amounts are printed immediately next to their labels.
 Be sure you leave a little space on the right in the images, as needed.